 - University: Faculty of Engineering at Lund University, LTH, Lund (Sweden)

-As a part of my PhD position, I teach hydrology and hydraulics in 20 % of the working time.
+I teach hydrology and hydraulics.
 So far I have supervised more than 15 students in their master’s thesis, typically on topics related to urban flooding, blue-green infrastructure/SUDS, and hydraulic modelling.

 I worked as a teacher in parallel to my engineering job at Krüger for 3 semesters, two semesters as main teacher with examination responsibility and one as assistant teacher.
 Course: Infrastructure 1, Sewage system.
 In addition, as I student I taught mathematics as a student mentor for younger students.

 In my spare time, I have all my life been engaged in several organisations, most often as a leader.
-During my PhD study, I try to keep this to a minimum.
+Currently, I am engaged in the board of the Swedish Association for Water.
 In Copenhagen I worked in a local, environmental organisation and here I led the discussions on how our part of Copenhagen can adapt to more rainfall in the future.